Useless ID: History

 On March 7, 2012, it was announced that drummer Jonathan Harpak would be leaving the band after eight years, to pursue other musical projects.
 His replacement was announced to be guitarist Ishay Berger's younger brother Gilad Gilad - Gideon Berger, who is also the drummer for Haifa-based skate punk band Kill the Drive, and had played with Useless ID before, in 2010, as a touring member.

 In June–July 2012, the band embarked on a European tour supporting Lagwagon, with a few headlining dates in between, supported by Gallows and Adept.

 In October 2012, the band embarked on another tour supporting Lagwagon, along with The Flatliners and Dead to Me, this time touring the US and Canada.
 In November, they supported the German punk band Die Toten Hosen on their Ballast der Republik Tour in Germany, playing major arenas, in front of big crowds.

 On June 17, 2013, the band released "Symptoms" as their third single of their album of the same name.
 An animated music video by young Israeli animation artist Yotam Goren was released for the single.

 On October 4, 2015, the band played a special show at the Barby club in Tel Aviv, celebrating the 10 year anniversary of their 2005 album Redemption.
 During the show, the band announced they would be flying to the United States to record a new album in December.

 On December 3, 2015, the band announced via their official Facebook page that it had begun recording a new studio album at The Blasting Room in Fort Collins, Colorado, with producers Bill Stevenson and Jason Livermore, who produced the band's previous three albums.
 Recording and mixing for the album was complete by December 19, 2015.

 On April 15, 2016, the band announced that their eighth studio album - State Is Burning would be released on July 1, 2016, and released the first single off the album, "We Don't Want the Airwaves".
-It was announced that the single would be released on a 7" EP on May 6, 2016, that would feature the single, as well as three exclusive tracks: an album B-side that didn't make the cut for the album, as well as two acoustic outtakes, one of which is for the title track of the album.
+It was announced that the single would be released on a 7-inch EP on May 6, 2016, that would feature the single, as well as three exclusive tracks: an album B-side that didn't make the cut for the album, as well as two acoustic outtakes, one of which is for the title track of the album.